 And together we can make it happen.
 How?
 Well, you might save yesterday’s leftovers for today’s lunchbox.
 Just head to any microwave room at uni to see how lunchbox culture really is a thing here.
 Or you might “save” leftover, unsold food ↗️ from cafes, restaurants, and supermarkets.
 All at a discounted price too.
 These small, everyday choices aren’t just good for the environment.
 They’re also great for your student budget.

-And while we’re on the topic of food and shopping, you shouldn’t have too much of a problem finding food to cater your diet.
+And while we’re on the topic of food and shopping, you shouldn’t have too much of a problem finding food to cater to your diet.

 Okay, so Sweden has a state-owned alcohol chain – “Systembolaget”.
 And it’s the only shop where you can buy alcohol with an alcohol content of over 3.5%.
 Yep, so it’s the only shop where you can buy spirits, wine, and stronger beer.
 You will find “folköl” – beer with max 3.5% alcohol content – in supermarkets though.
 And while the legal drinking age here is 18, you’ll need to be 20 years old to actually buy alcohol from Systembolaget.